-Chairman Members George J. Bunze Katherine A. Lehman James A. Manzi, Jr. Nycol Pageau-Goyette Simon Pelletier The Audit Committee meets with senior management and annually, with the auditors of the Corporation to review financial statements prior to their approval by the Board, and other financial matters.
+Chair Members George J. Bunze Karen Laflamme James A. Manzi, Jr. Nycol Pageau-Goyette Simon Pelletier

+The Audit Committee meets quarterly with the Corporation's senior management, with its manager, internal audit, and annually, with the Corporation's external auditors to review financial statements prior to their approval by the Board and to address other financial matters as they may arise.
 The Committee receives reports from the Corporation's auditors and monitors compliance with appropriate internal control procedures.
-The Committee's role and responsibilities are set out in its mandate, which was revised by the Board of Directors most recently in December, 2013, to increase the Audit Committee's authority to preapprove audit and non-audit services performed by the Corporation's external auditors from \$50,000 to \$100,000.
-The Audit Committee Mandate is reviewed by the Board of Directors on an annual basis.
+The Committee's role and responsibilities are set out in its mandate, which is reviewed by the Board of Directors on an annual basis.
 All members of the Audit Committee are independent.

 The Audit Committee discusses accounting principles with the external auditors and meets at least annually with the external auditors without the presence of management.
-The Committee is responsible for recommending to the Board of Directors, the nomination of the external auditors, external auditor's compensation and for hiring and evaluating the external auditors.
+The Committee is responsible for recommending to the Board of Directors, the nomination of the external auditors, external auditors' compensation and for hiring and evaluating the external auditors.

 The Audit Committee is comprised exclusively of independent directors who all have the requisite financial literacy.

 Mr. George J. Bunze, a Chartered Professional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger, a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 Mr. Bunze currently serves as Director and Vice-Chairman of Kruger, is a member of its Executive Committee and is also Chairman of its Audit Committee Advisory Board.
-Mr. Bunze also serves as Chairman of the Board and Chairman of the Corporate Governance and Nominating Committee, and is a member of the Executive Committee, of Intertape Polymer.
-He previously served as Chairman of the Audit Committee of Intertape Polymer.
-Mr. Bunze is also a member of the FM Global Advisory Committee of the Board of Factory Mutual Insurance Company.
+Mr. Bunze previously served as Chairman of the Board and Chairman of the Audit and Corporate Governance and Nominating Committee of Intertape Polymer and was a member of the FM Global Advisory Committee of the Board of Factory Mutual Insurance Company.

 Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, North American Sales & Operations for Metso.
-With over 25 years of experience Mr. Pelletier is responsible for 500 million dollars of equipment sales and services to the mining and aggregate industries.
+With over 25 years of experience Mr. Pelletier is responsible for 500 million Euro of equipment sales and services to the mining and aggregate industries.
 Mr. Pelletier's responsibilities also include the execution of service operations and detailed service contracts at mining and mineral processing sites.
-Listed on the Helsinki Stock Exchange, Metso is a global supplier of technology and services to the mining, construction, and oil & gas industry with annual sales of approximately 3.0 billion Euro and employs approximately 17,000 people globally.
+Listed on the Helsinki Stock Exchange, Metso is a global supplier of technology and services to the mining, construction, and oil & gas industry with annual sales of approximately 3.0 billion Euro and employs approximately 12,000 people globally.

-Mrs. Nycol Pageau-Goyette is a graduate of the Université de Montréal and is a fellow certified administrator.
+Ms. Nycol Pageau-Goyette is a graduate of the Université de Montréal and is a fellow certified administrator.
 She was the founder and main shareholder of companies operating in the fields of management (servicing not-for-profit organizations) and the environment (processing and recycling waste from pharmaceutical and cosmetic companies).
 She has served on the Boards of directors of various public and private companies and has chaired the audit committee of the Fonds de solidarité des travailleurs du Québec (F.T.Q.), a venture capital firm.
+Ms. Karen Laflamme holds a Bachelor's Degree in Business Administration (BBA) from HEC Montreal and has been a member of the Quebec CPA order since 1986 (CA).
+She holds the designation of certified corporate director and was named fellow of the Quebec Order of Chartered Professional Accountants (CPA) in 2012.
+Since 2016, she has served as Executive Vice-President and Chief Financial Officer, Retail, of Ivanhoé Cambridge ("Ivanhoé"), an investor and developer of superior quality real estate properties, projects and companies around the world.
+She joined Ivanhoé in 2012, where she has served in various roles, including Executive Vice-President, Corporate Management & Institutional Affairs, where she was responsible for investor relations, internal audit and integrated risk management.